yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ## Summary

 This document provides a reference architecture guide for deploying AMPLIFY API Management (APIM) using Externally Managed Topology ([EMT mode](/docs/apim_installation/apigw_containers/container_getstarted/)).
-Deploying APIM using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing and operating an API management solution.
+Deploying APIM using Docker containers orchestrated by Kubernetes brings tremendous benefits in installing, developing, and operating an API management solution.

-This document describes all major areas in deploying and maintaining Axway APIM EMT on Amazon AWS cloud, including:
+This document describes all major areas in deploying and maintaining Axway APIM EMT on AWS cloud, including:

 * Physical and deployment architectures
 * Explanation and consideration for selecting underlying